 Animal Services Center Hours

-We will be CLOSED on Thursday, 7/4/19, for Independence Day.
+We will be CLOSED on Thursday, November 28, and Friday, November 29, for Thanksgiving.
 For Animal Control emergencies during this time, including potential rabies exposures or animal bites to humans, please dial 9-1-1 to be connected to our on-call Animal Control Officer.
 Otherwise, our regular hours are as follows...